 "Watch your mouth, little girl.
 You should know better than to tempt the fates that way.
 Because the Big Bad is back - and this time, it's ó GNYAARGGHHLL!!" *tased from behind*

-- Foreshadowing: Word Of God says they hadn't planned to make Willow gay as of The Wish let alone even earlier in Phases, but then there's this exchange:
+Word of God says they hadn't planned to make Willow gay as of The Wish let alone even earlier in Phases, but then there's this exchange:

 Buffy: What guy could resist your Willow charms?

 Willow: At last count?
 All of them, maybe more.

 Word of God is that they originally considered making Xander gay, in which case his meetings with Larry in Phases and Earshot would have been this.